priyasatbhaya/tag_distribution/README.md

 ```
 cd tag_distribution
 ```
-Copy the ontology files '.owl|.rdf' in the 'all_ontologies' directory and run the scripts as follows
+Copy the ontology files '.owl|.rdf' in the 'all_ontologies' directory and run the following scripts:
 ```
 python unique_ontologies.py
 python tag.py
 ```

 ## Result
-The result is stored in pickles and excel_files directories.
+The results are stored in pickles and excel_files directories.